Chancellor Green Rotunda

 The Lower Hyphen, adjacent to the Chancellor Green Café, is a gallery space typically used as a lounging area.
 It is also suitable for functions such as receptions.
 The client is responsible for the cost of installation, removal, and for ensuring that the space is restored to its original condition.
 For events requiring the lounge furniture to be removed, University Scheduling will contract with furniture movers as needed.
 Costs associated with removal, storage and restoration of the space to original condition will be the responsibility of the event sponsor.

 Chancellor Green Café

-The Chancellor Green Café is a dining location managed by Princeton Dining Services.
+The Chancellor Green Café is a dining location managed by Princeton Campus Dining.
 When it is not open for business, the space can be reserved for functions.
 It is recommended that existing furnishings be used however if desired, University Scheduled can work with Building Services to provide and set up preferred equipment.

 Hours of Operation:

 Monday – Thursday 8 am to 4:30 pm

 Chancellor Green 105

 On the main floor, two seminar rooms, Chancellor Green 103 and 105 are used for classes as scheduled by the Office of the Registrar.
 After 4:30, the seminar rooms are available for a variety of academic uses, including lectures, colloquia, round-table discussions, and readings.

 Humanities departments, programs and committees may reserve the seminar rooms for academic use after 4:30.